ClariceBoldDev/M1-JavelinPolishers/README.md

 - With these results, I was able to see padding needed to be added to my contact form on mobile and smaller screen devices.
 I was able to achieve the final version by changing the forms max width to 90%.
 - I also found a issue with the logo in my navigation bar.
 I had to set a few media queries over smaller devices to allow the full logo to be read.
+- I decided to remove some of the content text from the schedule page to make the site look more crisp and clear.

 Here is the edited contact form: